-Our wool mattress is a futon style mattress.
+Our All Wool Mattress is a futon style mattress.
 It is 100% wool, inside and out.
 The wool mattress is firmer than latex, yet it has more give than a cotton futon.
-If you are looking for a natural bed that has more give then what a futon style mattress provides, we recommend placing our wool mattress on top of our latex padded slats or a latex topper and adding a mattress topper to your mattress.
-This will be very similar to the feel of a latex mattress, but it is completely breathable and will last 2 to 3 times longer.
+If you are looking for a natural bed that has more give then what a futon style mattress provides, we recommend placing our wool mattress on top of our Cascade Latex Base and adding a wool topper to your mattress.

 With proper care, our wool mattress can be evenly compressed.
-The wool mattress will compress about 10-15% during the first 3-6 months of use.
-Our Snuggle Mate topper will compress about 30% during this same period of time.
-Considering this compression, we advise our customers to rotate their bedding weekly as well as to sleep all over the mattress rather than in one spot.
+The All Wool Mattress will compress about 10-15% during the first 3-6 months of use.
+Our Snuggle Mate Wool Topper will compress about 30% during this same period of time.
+Considering this compression, we advise our customers to rotate and flip their bedding weekly as well as to sleep all over the mattress rather than in one spot.
 If there are 2 people sleeping in bed, we suggest that you snuggle in the center or take naps there in order to compress the center as well as the sides.
-If you follow these suggestions, you will end up with an evenly compressed mattress that can last a lifetime.
+If you follow these suggestions, you will end up with an evenly compressed bed that can last a lifetime.

-The Snuggle Mate is 3″ thick while the Travel Mate is 2″ thick.
+The Snuggle Mate is three inches thick while the Travel Mate is two inches thick.
 Both of these toppers are designed to be placed on top of your existing mattress to provide additional comfort as well as the benefits of wool.
 The Snuggle Mate is our most popular mattress topper because it provides a substantial amount of cushion to your mattress.
-This topper will compress about 30% during the first 3 to 6 months of regular use, so we suggest that you rotate it and sleep all over the surface rather than in one place.
+This topper will compress about 30% during the first 3 to 6 months of regular use, so we suggest that you rotate and flip it while also varying where you sleep on the topper.
 The Snuggle Mate is best when you are looking to add more cushion to your existing mattress.
 The Travel Mate got its name because it is a perfect travel component when staying in hotels or on less comfortable beds.
 We recommend this topper for those who are already pleased with the softness of their bed, but would like to receive the benefits of sleeping on wool to which there are many.

 We love to liken Dunlop latex to sponge cake and Talalay to angel food cake.
 This best describes the textural difference between the two types of latex.
 While both types are processed in the same way to a point, Talalay latex includes a couple of extra steps: the air is extracted and the latex is flash frozen to soften the foam even more.
 Read about the processing of latex on our blog.

 Each person has different needs when it comes to their sleep pillow.
-Our 18oz. pillow is perfect for those who prefer a thin pillow, one that will not lift their head very far from the rest of their spine.
-This is usually preferred by those who have sensitive cervical spines.
+Our thin pillow is perfect for those who prefer a flatter pillow, one that will not lift their head very far from the rest of their spine.
+This is usually favored by those who have sensitive cervical spines.
 This pillow is excellent in combination with our neck roll to provide ideal neck support.
-Our 23oz. pillow is a more standard fill.
+Our medium pillow is a more standard fill.
 If you are used to sleeping with a synthetic pillow or a pillow with more loft, this would be the right fit for you.
 This pillow also works great in conjunction with our neck roll.
-Both of our pillows will compress about 35% and become less lofty than they were when first received.
+Our thick pillow is for folks that prefer a full pillow, or for folks that like to read in bed.
+All of our pillows will compress about 35% and become less lofty than they were when first received.
+Learn more about wool compression on our blog.

 Wool has been known to relieve many body aches and pains including back pain.
 A wool bed in itself is not guaranteed to take away your back pain, but it will definitely help.
 Wool naturally makes you relax which in turn relieves stress and tension and allows your body to peacefully enter into sleep.
 This makes for a truly restorative sleep for all the cells of your body.
 We encourage people to also get some exercise during the day, take a hot bath or sauna in the evening, and eat healthy food in order to help with all types of body pains.